Grayton Beach, One of the Best Beaches in Florida

 One of the oldest structures in the county, the former Washaway house (circa 1890), once a hotel now stands guard at the south end of DeFuniak Street, the main drag in and out of town.
 At the north end of DeFuniak, on the corner of Scenic 30A, is a modern two-story building filled with shops and businesses.

 You won’t find concrete blocks of condominiums here.
 Family beach houses are the rule, some of them having hosted vacationers for 60 or 70 years.
 Front porches, upper decks and lots of ceiling fans bring to mind another time when life was slower.

 The only bed and breakfast inn, Hibiscus Coffee & Guesthouse, is a motley collection of older buildings that includes a “dogtrot” house believed to be the second-oldest building in town.
 Rooms feature chenille bedspreads and Florida souvenirs from the 1940s and ’50s.

-Across the street from Hibiscus House is Grayt Coffee, a local hangout for coffee, news, and entertainment.
-There are also two local Realtors that offer vacation rentals, Rivard Realty of South Walton and Beach to Bay Realty.
+Two local Realtors, Rivard Realty of South Walton and Beach to Bay Realty, offer vacation rentals.
 Grayton Coast Properties deals primarily in Real Estate sales.

 Some of the early buildings that survived the ravages of time and coastal weather have been given new life in the town.
 For example, the old Butler General Store now houses one of the area’s most popular hangouts, The Red Bar, where it’s not uncommon to spot celebrities among the locals.
 Bathed in the glow of red lights, The Red Bar offers live music and a menu featuring locally caught fish, shrimp, crawfish, and pasta.